Crell/enum-comparison/README.md

 }
 ```

 Enums do not support constructors.
 (Or rather, the constructor is private, so you cannot pass parameters to it.)
+They do, however, support interfaces.

 Enum values have a number of methods on them by default to access metadata, including `Suit.valueOf("HEARTS")` (returns "HEARTS") and `Suit.valueOf("HEARTS").ordinal()` (returns 0).